Repair, Mix, and Master a Song with iZotope Elements Suite

 Vocal production with Nectar Elements

 Sure, you can process your vocals in Neutron Elements.
-But you can get a more tailored sound with Nectar Elements, as it’s specifically designed for vocals, and gives you dedicated tools like reverb and de-essing.
+But you can get a more tailored sound with Nectar Elements, as it’s specifically designed with a complete set of features for mixing, producing, and designing vocals.

-If you want to get extra jiggy with it, you can slap Nectar on after Neutron and give yourself an interesting combination of tonal palettes to work with.
+If you want to get extra jiggy with it, you can use Nectar after Neutron and give yourself an interesting combination of tonal palettes to work with.

 Mastering with Ozone Elements